Membland tiles, design by William Morris implemented by William De Morgan for Morris & Co.

-Catalog List Victorian Tiles
+Catalog List Victorian Tiles Blue and White

 At its core, the Arts & Crafts movement was reactionary, advocating a return to the medieval craftsmanship and quality.
 Morris took exception to what he considered low quality in 19th century and Victorian tiles that were products of the Industrial Revolution: mass-produced inlaid, printed, or Delftware tiles.
 Although this was generally true, some mass-produced tiles were quite robust.